-The idea is to synchronize the different brands of the Armani Group to strengthen the parent brand and make it lasting in the minds and memories of his followers.
+The idea is to synchronize the different brands of the Armani Group to strengthen the parent brand and make it last in the minds and memories of his followers.
 Thus, at the Armani hotel, guests and visitors can have a global brand experience in its different facets and assimilate it as a way of life.

 Those who are acquainted with the Armani fashion emporium know that the brand is not limited to the creation of clothing.
 They also produce exquisite perfumes and cosmetics, as well as accessories like sunglasses and watches.
 Clients can also decorate their home with Armani Casa furniture, serve on your table sweets from Armani Dolci and even adorn the room it with flowers from Armani Fiori.